bower/bower.github.io/_posts/2016/2016-10-12-using-bower-with-yarn.md

 author: benmann
 ---

+UPDATE: Yarn decided to drop Bower support for now.
+We recommend to try it anyway as an alternative to npm!

 Yesterday's official release of [Yarn](https://yarnpkg.com/)  adds an interesting new tool to the world of package managers, bridging the gap between Bower and npm, and adding the most requested features to both.

 Yarn looks like a great improvement compared to the current Bower client in a number of ways we'll describe.
 It could help you to transition to npm if that is something you've been looking for recently.